 Why is oral hygiene so important during pregnancy?

 Pregnancy is a very exciting and busy time.
-There are so many changes going on in your body and your mouth is no exception.
+There are many changes going on in your body and your mouth is no exception.
 Good oral hygiene is extremely important during pregnancy because the increase of hormone levels during pregnancy can lead to the intensification of dental problems.
 Good oral health during pregnancy is also important for your baby.

 What is periodontitis?

 Periodontitis is the serious and advanced stage of gum disease which includes bone loss.
 Periodontitis is irreversible.
-The gum tissue and bone that surround and support your teeth could become seriously damaged and the teeth affected could become loose and fall out.
+The gum tissue and bone that surround and support your teeth could become seriously damaged and the affected teeth could loosen and fall out.
 Periodontitis occurs when the early stage of periodontal disease, gingivitis, is left untreated.
 This condition has also been linked to serious health problems such as an increased risk of stroke and heart attack, as well as causing elevated blood sugar levels.
 Research suggests that gum disease may cause premature birth and low birth weight.
 Poor oral hygiene is the most common cause; so, to best prevent periodontitis, brush twice a day, floss daily, and maintain regular check-ups with your dentist.

 What is an abscessed tooth?

-An abscess of the tooth is an infection.
-An abscess can include pus and swelling of the soft gum tissues surrounding the tooth.
-An abscess can develop from tooth decay or tooth trauma, such as a broken tooth.
-If there is an opening in the enamel of a tooth, such as a cavity, bacteria can get in and infect the pulp (centre) of the tooth, causing an abscess.
+An abscess of the tooth is an infection, often including pus and swelling of the soft gum tissues surrounding the tooth.
+An abscess can develop from tooth decay or trauma, such as a broken tooth.
+If there is an opening in the enamel of a tooth, such as a cavity, bacteria can get in and infect the pulp (nerve/centre) of the tooth, causing an abscess.
 Once an abscess occurs, the infection could spread throughout the mouth and body.
 A root canal is usually the only option to save a tooth once it has become abscessed.
 If you suspect that you have an abscessed tooth, you should see your dentist right away as this constitutes a dental emergency.

 What is tooth sensitivity?

-Almost all dental insurance companies use what is called a "usual, customary and reasonable" (UCR) fee guide.
+Almost all dental insurance companies use what is called a "usual, customary, and reasonable" (UCR) fee guide.
 This means that they set their own price that they will allow for every dental procedure that they cover.
 This is not based on what a dentist actually charges, but what the dental insurance company wishes to cover.
 For example, your dentist may charge $78 for a dental cleaning, but your insurance company will only allow $58 because that is the UCR fee that they have set.
 In Ontario, there is an official guideline which sets forth established fees for dental services.
 Dentists must inform patients should they decide to charge fees above the recommended rates.

 Which toothbrush is really better - manual or electric?